MarcinUzarek/foodHelper/README.md

 account with email.

-If for some reason you don't want to use your email, you can just simply use these credentials to log in to a test account and make use of my work:
+If for some reason you don't want to use your email, you can just simply use these credentials to log in to a test account and try out the application:

 email: foodhelp3r@gmail.com

 password: password

-You can find the website under this link: https://food-help3r.herokuapp.com/
+You can find the website here: https://food-help3r.herokuapp.com/

 # Technologies used across the project:
 Backend: